ZerothAngel/zPermissions/doc/faq.md

         /permissions player <player> set bukkit.command.op.take false

     (Needless to say, you should also negate `zpermissions.*` or at least both `zpermissions.player` and `zpermissions.group` so they can't modify permissions that will allow them to OP others or allow others to OP.)

+*   **Do you have a converter for permissions plugin X?**

+    No, and there are no plans to add any converter *built-into* zPermissions.
+Maybe as a separate jar or a separate project.
+And I would certainly welcome it if someone else stepped up to do so.
+But I'm not really motivated to do it myself because:

+    1. Permission models tend to vary from plugin to plugin.
+Though perhaps the closest plugin to zPermissions in terms of model would be PermissionsBukkit and any of its derivatives.
+    2. I have no desire to track the file formats or other details of other plugins in zPermissions.
+Heck, zPerms' schema/flat file format has changed many times in the last few months.
+I always aim to make things backwards compatible, and I would rather expend that effort on my own project.

 *   **Can zPermissions co-exist with other permissions plugins?**